Gxyu0714/Gxyu0714.github.io/_projects/NSSI.md

 ---
 layout: page
-title: Factors and Pathways of Non-Suicidal Self-Injury in Children
+title: Computational causality to discover factors and pathways of NSSI in children
 description: Insights from computational causal analysis on the factors contributing to non-suicidal self-injury in children.
 img: assets/img/NSSI.png
 importance: 1